 In this blog post, I’m going to answer a common question.

-Do you need a business license to start an online business?
+Do you need a business license for affiliate marketing or to start an online business?

 Ultimately, the answer to this question depends on your business, and on your local laws and regulations.

 But you do need a baseline answer to get to work.
 And that is what we are going to discuss in this post.

 Please keep in mind that I live in the United States.
 I do not know how the laws differ in other countries.

 My knowledge does not extend beyond the U.S.

 I am not a CPA, and I am not a lawyer.
 This article is not legal advice!